omneo/omneo-shopify-checkout-rewards/README.md

           omneoToken: {{omneoToken}},
           shopifyProfileId: {{shopifyProfileId}},
           rewardVariantId: {{rewardVariantId}},
-          subTotal: {{ checkout.subtotal_price}},
+          subTotal: {{subtotalCalculated}},
           rewardApplied: {{rewardApplied}},
           title: 'Loyalty rewards available:',
-          loadingMessage = "Just a moment as we set up your account",
+          loadingMessage: "Just a moment as we set up your account",
           errorMessage: "There was an issue getting your rewards.
-Please try again shortly or get in touch with customer support."
+Please try again shortly or get in touch with customer support.",
           supportEmail: false,
           hideIfInactive: false
       });